 Using motherese doesn’t mean we should be speaking telegrammatically.

-This is when we only use main content words and no grammar or grammatical errors (e.g., ‘he small’ instead of ‘he is small’, or ‘she eat’ instead of ‘She is eating’).
+This is when we only use main content words and no grammar (e.g., ‘he small’ instead of ‘he is small’, or ‘she eat’ instead of ‘She is eating’).
 Some people think this kind of talking helps a child’s language skills to develop, by only giving the most important words to focus on and is very simple.

 However, telegrammatic speech is providing a poor language model for children to learn from.
 All children, at whatever age need to be exposed to good grammar in order to use it!